SubashGireesan-Shell/Udacity-Courses/Data Scientist Nanodegree/Project 1/README.md

 - Data/reviews.csv - Detailed reviews for the listings
 - Data/reviews_summary.csv - Details about listing and the date of review

+calendar.csv and reviews.csv are in their corresponding zip format files.
+Please unzip before using the Jupyter Notebook.

 Analysis and modeling file:

 - Notebookds/Amsterdam_Airbnb.ipynb - Jupyter notebook detailing the CRISP-DM process followed in the project along with the analysis and results